L. W. de Laurence: Consecration

-In the early 1930s, de Laurence was consecrated as a bishop by Arthur Edward Leighton (1890–1963), a spiritualist and bishop of the American Catholic Church.
-This act helped influence a number of Black spiritualist churches in the United States to adopt more traditional Christian structures.
-In 1936, the year of his death, de Laurence is believed to have consecrated several bishops within this movement, including Thomas B. Watson (1898–1985) of New Orleans.
+In early 1930 he was consecrated a bishop by the Spiritualist Arthur Edward Leighton (1890–1963), a bishop of the American Catholic Church.
+His consecration influenced the move of some black spiritualist churches towards a more traditional view of Christianity.
+In the year of his death, 1936, he may have consecrated the first bishops for these churches, among them Thomas B. Watson (1898–1985) of New Orleans.

 Death

-De Laurence died on September 11th 1936, leaving an occult mail order catalog empire to his son Velo de Laurence, which is still in existence today.
+De Laurence died on September 11th 1936, leaving De Laurence, Scott and Co. to his son Velo de Laurence, which is still in operation today under the name of "The DeLaurence Company".